8 events across 8 cities

-The GovTech Prize has had a number of competitions and awards which aim to of find governments and individuals across the world that provide innovative solutions to global challenges.
-At its inception the GovHack Prize had set out to find governments that proved to provide the best mobile services applications, it has now branched out to multiple awards and competitions including an award for the Best Emerging Technologies in Government and a Block Chain Virtual GovHack competition.
+The GovTech Prize has had a number of competitions and awards which aim to find governments and individuals across the world that provide innovative solutions to global challenges.
+The GovHack Prize had set out to find governments that proved to provide the best mobile services applications, it has now branched out to multiple awards and competitions including an award for the Best Emerging Technologies in Government and a Block Chain Virtual GovHack competition.
 Winners of these awards assemble at the end of the GovHack Prize year in February to be awarded in one of the most prominent events in the Middle East, The World Government Summit.

 All startups will receive an email of acceptance or rejection, at least one week before the competition date.

-Judges will evaluate startups based on the following criteria (Please refer to the judging criteria section for detailed information)::
+Judges will evaluate startups based on the following criteria (Please refer to the judging criteria section for detailed information):